What is the Difference between Modern and Contemporary Furniture Design?

 Modernism brought the end to the over the top styles that came before.
 Heavy textures, carvings and wood tones were replaced with open space and minimalist features.

 The very definition of contemporary is that it belongs to the present, reflecting the architectural trends that are popular right now.
-Meaning contemporary designs are always changing.
+Meaning contemporary furniture designs are always changing.
 Since its birth in the 70s, contemporary design has continuously evolved.
 Although to clarify, what was considered contemporary in the 70s is now considered vintage.

-What is a Contemporary Home Style?
+What is Contemporary Home and Furniture Style?

 Bare and Minimal Furnishings